Applied-Scientific-Research/Omega2D/README.md

     make

 If you were able to build and install Vc, then you should set `-DUSE_VC=ON` in the above `cmake` command.

+To use the system Clang on Linux, you will want the following variables defined:

+    cmake -DCMAKE_C_COMPILER=/usr/bin/clang -DCMAKE_CXX_COMPILER=/usr/bin/clang++ ..

 On OSX, to get OpenMP parallelization of the solver, you may need to install GCC with brew (as above), and add a few more arguments to the `cmake` command: